Importance of Knowing the Source of Coconut Oil

 Connection to Food and Nature

-Understanding the origin of food creates a stronger connection between people and what they consume.
 In traditional food systems, people often knew where their food came from.
 Modern food supply chains can sometimes make this connection less visible.

 Learning about the source of food helps people understand: